 It is expected that accounts will be paid within 21 days of issue of the statement, and accounts may be paid by cash, cheque, money order, B-pay, credit card or EFTPOS.

 If any family is experiencing genuine financial difficulty in meeting any of the fees please contact the school to seek an appointment with the Principal.

 A separate Confirmation of Enrolment Fee of $250 is charged when the enrolment of a student offered a position at the College is confirmed.
 However, if at a later time the student does not take up the confirmed position, the Confirmation of Enrolment Fee is not refundable.

-For Year 7 Applications an additional deposit of $250 is required and credited towards the Year 7 Camp is required with payment of the Enrolment Fee.
-This Fee is not refundable.
+For Year 7 Applications an additional deposit of $250 is required and credited towards the Year 7 Camp.
+This, in conjunction with the Enrolment Fee, is not refundable.

 A copy of Marist College Eastwood’s 2017 Fee Schedule and an explanation of the fees and charges can be found via this link